Prime Minister of Georgia

 The prime minister of Georgia (საქართველოს პრემიერ-მინისტრი) is the head of government and chief executive of Georgia.

 In Georgia, the president is a ceremonial head of state and mainly acts as a figurehead.
-The executive power is vested in the Government.
-The prime minister organizes, directs, and controls the functions of the Government.
-He also signs its legal acts.
-They appoint and dismiss ministers in the Cabinet.
+The executive power is vested in the government.
+The prime minister organizes, directs, and controls the functions of the government.
+They also sign legal acts and appoint and dismiss cabinet ministers.
 The prime minister represents Georgia in foreign relations and concludes international treaties on behalf of Georgia.
-They are accountable for the activities of the Government before the Parliament of Georgia.
+They are accountable for the activities of the government before the Parliament of Georgia.

 The prime minister is nominated by a political party that has secured the best results in the parliamentary election.
-The nominee must win the Confidence vote of the Parliament.
+The nominee must win the confidence vote of the Parliament.

-Irakli Garibashvili is the incumbent prime minister.
-He succeeded Giorgi Gakharia on 22 February 2021.
+The current prime minister is Irakli Kobakhidze, who was nominated by the ruling Georgian Dream party on 2 February and his government was approved on 8 February, 2024.

 History

-The office of prime minister under the name of the chairman of Government was introduced in Georgia upon its declaration of independence in May 1918.
+The office of prime minister under the name of the chairman of government was introduced in Georgia upon its declaration of independence in May 1918.
 It was abolished with the Soviet takeover of the country in February 1921.
 The newly independent Georgia established the position of prime minister in August 1991, only to be abolished de facto in the aftermath of the January 1992 military coup and legally in the 1995 Constitution.
 The office was reintroduced in the February 2004 constitutional amendment and further modified as a result of series of amendments passed between 2012 and 2018.